 Newcomers to video storytelling often shoot too many wide shots.
 But a variety of shots, including plenty of close-ups, will help bring your story to life.
 Here is a list of shot types and angles used by visual storytellers – from movie makers to tv journalists and social videographers.

 If you are filming an interview you can either capture your interviewee in a Medium or Medium Close-up shot.
-But if the journalist needs to be seen in the picture and the interview needs to be shortened, these shot types will help you when editing your material:
+But if you’re interviewing two people, or you plan to cut your interview later and need additional shots to hide the cuts, try these shot types:

 The small size of the smartphone makes it possible to capture new perspectives and creative angles that would be impossible with a bigger camera.
 For example, you can put your phone inside things – like a glass, an oven or – as in this package from Philip Bromwell at RTE News below – inside a coffee machine.
 Be creative!

 If you’re starting out on your journey as a visual journalist, there are plenty of free resources to help you – like this Pre-Production Course from the YouTube Creators Studio.